hastearcade/snowglobe/README.md

 An experimental TypeScript port of the Rust multiplayer game networking library [CrystalOrb](https://github.com/ErnWong/crystalorb) by [Ernest Wong](https://ernestwong.nz/).

+Snowglobe is under active development and will break often.
+The API/implementation will eventually diverge from CrystalOrb due to particular characteristics of JavaScript, but for now it remains virtually 1:1.

 ## Install

 Install snowglobe using NPM: